 UNIVERSITY OF SOUTH CAROLINA

-The University of South Carolina’s main campus is located in the state capital, close to mountains and coast.
-The Carnegie Foundation for the Advancement of Teaching has designated the University as one of only 40 public institutions with “very high research activity”.
-The Carnegie Foundation also lists USC as having strong community engagement.
-The University has over 31,000 students on the main campus, more than 300 degree programs, and a nationally-ranked library system that includes one of the nation’s largest public film archives.
-Columbia, the capital of South Carolina, is the center of an increasingly sophisticated greater metropolitan area with a population of over 800,000.
+The University of South Carolina's main campus is located in the state capital, close to the mountains and the coast.
+The Carnegie Foundation for the Advancement of Teaching has designated the University of South Carolina as one of only 73 public and 32 private academic institutions with “very high research activity” and also lists USC as having strong focus on community engagement.
+The University has over 31,000 students on the main campus (and over 46,000 students system-wide), more than 350 degree programs, and a nationally-ranked library system that includes one of the nation’s largest public film archives.
+Columbia, the capital of South Carolina, is the center of a greater metropolitan area with a population over 750,000.

 The University of South Carolina is an affirmative action, equal opportunity employer.
 Minorities and women are encouraged to apply.
 The University of South Carolina does not discriminate in educational or employment opportunities or decisions for qualified persons on the basis of race, color, religion, sex, national origin, age, disability, sexual orientation, or veteran status.